Triple suicide bomb attack in Nigeria targets football fans | DW | 17.06.2019

 The owner of hall where the football match was being shown prevented one of the bombers from entering the packed venue.

-"There was a heated argument between the operator and the bomber who blew himself up," Hassan told AFP by phone.
+"There was a heated argument between the operator and the bomber, who then blew himself up," Hassan told AFP by phone.

 Two other bombers who had blended into the crowd at a tea stall nearby also detonated their suicide vests.